 The Falcon Sensor update caused Windows to experience a BSOD (blue screen of death), rendering machines inoperable.
 Mac and Linux systems were unaffected.

-Discover which phishing threats pose the highest risk to your business.
+- Phishing threats that pose the highest risk

 Opportunistic phishing attacks